 With the first rays of the sun, the city awakens to new life.
-On all squares and streets the chairs and tables of the cafés suddenly stand. now also without test obligation for you.
-You still need a negative test for dining inside.
+On all squares and streets the chairs and tables of the cafés suddenly stand.
+We have picked out a few particularly sunny cafes for you.

 Some are particularly beautiful, lie quietly without thundering traffic, have a large terrace and a beautiful view - and especially delicious cake.
-We have put together 11 cafés for you to sit outside and enjoy Summer in Berlin.
+We have put together 11 cafés for you to sit outside and enjoy the first days of Spring in Berlin.

 Tip 1: Café am Engelbecken